 You can watch this method being demonstrated in the video in this post.
 I promise it’s very easy to do.

-Dipping Truffles In Chocolate
+Tips for Dipping the Truffles In Chocolate

 There are a few tips to getting your truffles dunked into chocolate without making too much of a mess.